wikipathways/pvjs/README.md

 ```

 ### In React
-If you are already using React then you can directly use the React component
+If you are already using React then you can directly use the React component.

+You do not need to use the Manipulator when using the React component.
+Just update the props to achieve the desired
+effect.

 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';